hppr-dev/stoke-auth/README.md

 Stoke admins give users custom claims by adding users to claim groups.
 Users may have many claim groups and claim groups may have many claims.
 If a user has a claim group assigned to them, all claims in that group will be included in tokens issued to that user.
+If multiple claims with the same key are assigned they are joined using a comma.

 For example the following user:
  * Username : stoke